ChatGPT is the new browser and memory is the new cookie

 The Amazon answer is counterintuitive: in the short term, even teams building similar things should often duplicate.
 Coordination costs and external interfaces drag more than duplication does.
 At Amazon’s scale, any service might serve millions, and the engineering bar is high; duplication feels expensive.
 What actually kills products is being late and getting bogged down.
 Duplication is an investment in speed you can consolidate later.
 You can fix organizational and technical inefficiencies; you can’t buy back time with customers you failed to delight.

 Culture moves like fashion, and Silicon Valley isn’t immune.
-You won’t win an argument with a VC about the “right” way to build; the dominant culture reinforces itself.
+You won’t win an argument with a VC about the “right” way to build.
+To paraphrase Benjamin Graham, the dominant culture is a voting machine in the short term, but in the long term, it is a weighing machine.
+It is hard to imagine that quick iteration and information elicitation is a durable tactic.
 What does endure is craft, vision, and the timeless rules of customer choice.
 If you’re looking for an alternative to lean orthodoxy, here’s a live data point: Amazon commits to a strong vision, sets a high bar, duplicates when it buys speed, and forges product-market fit.
 It’s another way to build—and it works.